Advising Fellows Program

 • Complete Fellows Program assessments

-Advisor Professional Development Fellow
+Advising Professional Development Fellow

 The Professional Development Fellow has the important role of co-leading the learning and development for the MSU Advising community.
 More specifically, this Fellow will develop and coordinate the NACADA webinars, organize events for Global Advising Week, and organize academic advisor workshops and learning experiences (e.g. topic talks, speakers, information series, etc.).
 Additionally, the Professional Development Fellow will: